128technology/docs/docs/cli_reference.md

 #### Description

 The _connectivity_ subcommand displays the state of all connected systems.
-On a 128T Conductor, this is a convenient way to display all of the nodes that are connected, disconnected, or "unconfigured".
+On a 128T Conductor, this is a convenient way to display all of the nodes that are connected, disconnected, or &quot;unconfigured&quot;.
 (Note: when a node appears as _unconfigured_, it means that it is attempting to connect to the 128T conductor, but that conductor does not have any supporting configuration to supply to it.)

 #### Example